cap-js/docs/java/outbox.md

 ::: tip
-Avoid to read all entries of the `cds.outbox.Messages` table at once as the size of an entry is unpredictable as it depends on the size of the payload, use paging logic instead.
+Avoid to read all entries of the `cds.outbox.Messages` table at once as the size of an entry is unpredictable and depends on the size of the payload.
+Prefer paging logic instead.
 :::